qudratyunusov/qudratyunusov/Roadmap.md

 * Improvements to the shader generation and cache system
 * Implement parametrized PPU Interpreter reusing current LLVM IR generator, remove original hard-coded PPU Interpreter and make LLVM mandatory.
 Add options regulating its accuracy detached from the base choice of the Interpreter or the Recompiler.
 The same extends to SPU.
 * Remove obstacles for ASLR support.
 (Nekotekina)
+* Rewrite signal handlers to improve reliability and support exceptions.
+(Nekotekina)

 ## Long term goals
 * Support booting from original game discs.